-Spring and summer is the time when we focus on our yards, and one of the best things we can do can also help the environment by recycling some of our waste.
-Gardening can be a perfect way to do some recycling and help you maintain your yard at the same time, which can often help prevent issues such as water standing in places where you don’t want it, and overall can help keep your property value up by providing a healthy, green lawn – even with the clay soil and hot summers that we experience in the Dallas/Fort Worth area!
+Summer in Texas often means spending more time in our back yard, and one of the best things we can do at the same time can help the environment by recycling some of our waste.
+Gardening can be a perfect way to do some recycling and help you maintain your yard at the same time.
+Establishing some garden areas can often help prevent issues such as water standing in places where you don’t want it, and overall can help keep your property value up by providing a healthy, green lawn – even with the clay soil and hot summers that we experience in the Dallas/Fort Worth area!

 While most news is digital nowadays, some people still get newspapers – and we all tend to receive junk mail.
 Like all paper, it is recyclable, but another easy use is in to recycle it in your garden.
-Newspaper is particularly friendly to your garden as mulch, or as a weed deterrent by laying it flat around the base of your plants.
+Newspaper is particularly friendly to your garden as mulch, or as a weed deterrent by laying it flat on the ground around the base of your plants.